richardpizem-ctrl/SIRIUS-LOCAL-AI-GAMA/CODE_OF_CONDUCT.md

 # 📘 Code of Conduct
-### SIRIUS LOCAL AI GAMA — Version 3.0.0
+### SIRIUS LOCAL AI GAMA — Version 3.1.0

 This Code of Conduct defines safe, respectful, and responsible behavior within the **SIRIUS LOCAL AI GAMA** project.
-GAMA follows the SIRIUS ecosystem principles of **privacy, safety, determinism, modularity, and offline‑first design**, extended with **hybrid‑safe rules** introduced in the 3.x architecture.
+GAMA follows the SIRIUS ecosystem principles of **privacy, safety, determinism, modularity, and offline‑first design**, extended with **hybrid‑safe rules** introduced in the 3.x and 3.1.x architecture.

+Version **3.1.0** strengthens hybrid‑safe boundaries, SUL compliance, module isolation, and deterministic behavior across all runtime components.

 ---